Jesuit Education at Saint Columbkille

-Students are engaged in a thoughtful curriculum taught by exceptionally qualified teachers, all of whom are required to have a master’s degree in education from the prestigious Lynch School of Education at Boston College, the faculty collaborates with professors and student teachers.
+Students are engaged in a thoughtful curriculum taught by exceptionally qualified teachers, all of whom are required to have a master’s degree in education.
+The faculty collaborates with the prestigious Lynch School of Education at Boston College, the faculty collaborates with professors and student teachers.
 State-of-the art facilities and technology support cutting-edge approaches to teaching and learning in the humanities, the arts, and the sciences.
 The curriculum explores innovative ideas against the backdrop of the Catholic intellectual tradition.

-of the graduates from the class of 2015 are attending Catholic, Independent or Boston Examination schools.
+of graduates attend Catholic, Independent or Boston examination schools.

 Where Children are Known and Loved